Transfer music from an iPhone, iPad, or iPod to your Mac or PC

 Quickest workflow: if you only have a few tracks to export, you can simply drag and drop them out of iMazing and onto your desktop, no further steps required!

-• To copy your entire library don't select anything and jump straight to step 4.
+- To copy your entire library don't select anything and proceed to the next step.

 Once your happy with your selection, click the Export button in the bottom right corner and select Export to Folder. iMazing will display the following export options window: